frankkilcommins/smartbear-mcp/README.md

    - Get the status of a Reflect test execution.

 **Environment Variable:**
 - `REFLECT_API_TOKEN`: Required.
-The Bot User Auth Token for Reflect-based tools.
+The Reflect Account API Key for Reflect-based tools.

 ### Insight Hub